skr571999/notes/notes/reactjs.md

 - Functional
   - Simple Function
-  - Absencs of this Keyword
+  - Absence of this Keyword
   - Not have State
   - Mainly responsible for the UI
   - Stateless